-- M. Sakran has had a poem published by Beautiful Losers.
-You can read the poem here: A poem by M. Sakran.
+- M. Sakran has had a poem published on Pure Haiku.
+You can read the poem here: M. Sakran poem.

-- The thirty first set of photography, artwork, poetry and fiction is below.
-Set thirty can be found on the Photography, Artwork, Poetry and Fiction page.
+- The thirty second set of photography, artwork, poetry and fiction is below.
+Set thirty one can be found on the Photography, Artwork, Poetry and Fiction page.

 Current photography, artwork, poetry and fiction:

 a gathering of fibers,

 a gathering of something.